Mishti92/writing-from-the-void/content/all posts/i am That.md

 tags:
   - practice
 ---
-for the moments you feel small. disconnected. or like you forgot who you are.
+for the moments you feel small. disconnected. or you forgot who you are.

 ---